stpettersens/genericFunctions-for-node/README.markdown

 `$ npm install generic-functions`

-Optionally, you want to include the `-g` option after `install` to make the functions available to all your Node.js modules.
+Optionally, you might want to include the `-g` option after `install` to make the functions available to all your Node.js modules.